w3c/wai-intro-wcag/new-in-21.md

 github:
   repository: w3c/wai-intro-wcag
   path: 'new-in-21.md'
-description: This page lists the new success criteria in Web Content Accessibility Guidelines (WCAG) 2.1 and related persona quotes.
+description: This page lists the new success criteria in Web Content Accessibility Guidelines (WCAG) 2.1.
+It includes quotes from personas (fictional people) to help you understand some aspects of the success criteria.
 image: /content-images/wai-intro-wcag/general-social.jpg
 footer: >
   <p><strong>Date:</strong> Updated 1 June 2018.</p>